Do you want something that will really bring out the Halloween spirit this season? Then this head in a jar is the project you’re looking for!

 Using your photo editor trim away any background so that you are left with just the face.

 After trimming, if your two pictures have different lighting adjust the lighting levels (ctrl+L in most applications).
-Using the eye as a level, align the two images so the features match up from the profile to the portrait (eyes, mouth, nose all aligned).
+Using the eye as a level, align the two images so the features match up from the profile to the portrait (eyes, mouth, and nose all aligned).
 Almost all photo editors have a ruler function, these help keep things true.

 To merge the two faces together you’ll need to remove the face portion of the profile image.
 Make a selection to eye on the profile and delete the face.
 Then, move the profile picture to one side of the portrait to match the location of the eyes.